Gibbonsville in Lemhi County, Idaho — The American West (Mountains)

 Marker series.
 This marker is included in the Idaho State Historical Society, and the Lewis & Clark Expedition marker series.

 Location.
 45° 39.578′ N, 113° 58.558′ W. Marker is in Gibbonsville, Idaho, in Lemhi County.
 Marker is on U.S. 93 at milepost 345, on the right when traveling north.
 This marker is located on the east side of the road as U.S. 93 climbs switchbacks out of Idaho to Lolo Pass and Montana.
 Touch for map.
 Marker is in this post office area: Gibbonsville ID 83463, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers Lost Trail Pass (approx. 2.2 miles away); Jerry Fahey’s Cutoff (approx. 2.2 miles away); Which Way Did Lewis & Clark Go? (approx. 2.7 miles away in Montana); Deep Creek (approx. 4.7 miles away); Natural Travel Corridor (approx. 7.9 miles away in Montana); Gibbonsville (approx. 8.4 miles away); A Story of Fires... to be continued (approx. 9˝ miles away in Montana); Nez Perce Trail (approx. 12.2 miles away).
+At least 8 other markers Lost Trail Pass (approx. 2.2 miles away); Jerry Fahey’s Cutoff (approx. 2.2 miles away); Which Way Did Lewis & Clark Go? (approx. 2.7 miles away in Montana); Salmon River Scenic Byway (approx. 2.7 miles away in Montana); Deep Creek (approx. 4.7 miles away); Natural Travel Corridor (approx. 7.9 miles away in Montana); Gibbonsville (approx. 8.4 miles away); A Story of Fires... to be continued (approx. 9˝ miles away in Montana).
 Touch for a list and map of all markers in Gibbonsville.

 Also see . . .
 Idaho Historical Marker Guide.
 For the avid seeker of Idaho historical markers and history.
 (Submitted on September 27, 2012, by Chris English of Phoenix, Arizona.)

 More.
 Search the internet for Lewis and Clark.